 Agriculture plays a prominent role in San Diego, holding significant economic, cultural, ecological, and historic value.
-As our climate and land-use priorities shift, these agricultural lands are increasingly threatened by the climate impacts of extreme temperatures, more variable precipitation and drought, and wildfire.
-Despite these challenges, agricultural lands that utilize sustainable and climate-smart practices, hold significant potential to offset our carbon impact.
+As our climate and land-use priorities shift, these agricultural lands are increasingly threatened by the climate impacts of extreme temperatures, more variable precipitation and drought, and increased frequency and intensity of wildfire.
+Despite these challenges, agricultural lands that utilize sustainable, regenerative, and climate-smart practices, hold significant potential to offset our carbon impact.

 Climate Change Consortium for Specialty Crops

 On February 27, 2020 over 40 specialty crop representatives, including growers, agricultural associations, technical advisors, and researchers, gathered to identify potential climate change adaptation strategies.
 Learn more and view the Consortium resources here: